rclone/rclone/MANUAL.md

 Crypt stores modification times using the underlying remote so support depends on that.

 Hashes are not stored for crypt.
 However the data integrity is protected by an extremely strong crypto authenticator.

-Note that you should use the `rclone cryptcheck` command to check the integrity of a crypted remote instead of `rclone check` which can't check the checksums properly.
+Use the `rclone cryptcheck` command to check the integrity of a crypted remote instead of `rclone check` which can't check the checksums properly.